brand_logo

 Transylvania University is the first university west of the Allegheny Mountains and the 16th oldest in the United States.

 Founded 240 years ago by the Virginia Assembly, Transylvania University holds the distinction of being the first college established west of the Allegheny Mountains.
-Being one of the top oldest colleges in the US, Its esteemed alumni roster includes two U.S. vice presidents (Jefferson Davis served as the Confederate President), two Supreme Court justices, and numerous other government officials, cementing its legacy as a cradle of American leadership and education.
+Being one of the oldest colleges in the US, its esteemed alumni roster includes two U.S. vice presidents (Jefferson Davis served as the Confederate President), two Supreme Court justices, and numerous other government officials, cementing its legacy as a cradle of American leadership and education.

 17. Washington & Jefferson College